getyoti/yoti-go-sdk/README.md

 No matter if the user is a new or an existing one, Yoti will always provide her/his profile, so you don't necessarily need to store it.

 The `profile` object provides a set of attributes corresponding to user attributes.
 Whether the attributes are present or not depends on the settings you have applied to your app on Yoti Hub.

+## Sandbox

+See [examples/profilesandbox](examples/profilesandbox) for information about how to use the Yoti Profile Sandbox service.

 ## Running the Tests